-Grammys 2018: Music's biggest night
+Bruno Mars wins big at Grammys

-(CNN)Hillary Clinton made a surprise cameo at the Grammy Awards on Sunday.

-Cher, Snoop Dogg, Cardi B and other recording stars pretended to audition for the audio version of Michael Wolf's popular book about President Trump's first year in office, "Fire and Fury" in a prerecorded video sketch.
-Clinton made an appearance at the end of the book and read a few excerpts.
+Hillary Clinton made a unadvertised cameo in a video sketch with Cher, Snoop Dogg, Cardi B and others pretending to audition to record the audio version of Michael Wolff's popular book about President Trump's first year in office, "Fire and Fury."
+Clinton read an excerpt about Trump's love for fast food.

-It was a moment of levity in Grammys show heavy on politics.
+It was a moment of levity in a ceremony that covered several serious topics.

 Kesha shined a spotlight on the #MeToo movement when she sang her hit "Praying."
-She was joined by the Resistance Revival Chorus and several other female singers, including Cyndi Lauper, Camila Cabello and Andra Day.
+She was joined by several other female singers, including Cyndi Lauper, Camila Cabello and Andra Day.

-Kendrick Lamar earned a standing ovation for his powerful opening performance.
-Accompanied by U2's Bono and The Edge, along with comedian Dave Chappelle, the rapper performed a medley of his songs that included "XXX" and "King's Dead," featuring a giant American flag and dancers in hoodies, who collapsed to the sound of gunshots as Lamar rapped.
+Kendrick Lamar's show opener earned a standing ovation.
+He performed a powerful medley of his songs, backed by a giant American flag and dancers in hoodies, who collapsed to the sound of gunshots as he rapped.

 "I just wanted to remind the audience that the only thing more frightening than watching a black man being honest in America, is being an honest black man in America," Chappelle said.